Watermelon: Nutrition Facts, Health Benefits, and Risks

 More research is needed to prove this characteristic feature.
 Still, consuming watermelon is known to be refreshing and helps you recover from fatigue quickly post workouts.

-7. Promotes anti-ageing and skin health:
+7. Promotes anti-aging and skin health

 The antioxidants and amino acids present in watermelon encourage cell and tissue repair and prevent further damage.
 In addition, watermelon possesses hydrating properties.
 As a result, watermelon has many benefits for your skin.
 In addition, the antioxidant properties of watermelon reduce the occurrence of free radicals